vktr2b/KaviGo/README.md

 ![Example](./misc/usage_example.svg)

-Kavita is easily one of my favorite open-source projects, but one downside I encountered was the need to manually copy files to the correct directory on the server.
+Kavita is easily one of my favorite open-source projects, but the only downside I had with it was that I had to manually copy files over to the correct directory on the server.
 Additionally, if I wanted to use Volumes, I had to manually rename hundreds of files.
 So it seamed like a really good excuse to learn Go, I'm not much of a programmer (my favorite language is YAML) but I'm really proud of the end result even though the code is kind of a mess.

 **KaviGo** renames manga chapters to a standardized naming convention.
 This ensures Kavita can properly parse the volume and chapter numbers, and even handle special chapters (see "Known Limitations" for more details).